 On February 14, 2017, Idaho Power held a webinar with OPUC staff to share the draft proposal for a time-of-day (TOD) pilot to be offered to Oregon residential customers.
 Idaho Power presented two cost-based options for TOD rate designs to the OPUC staff.
 The first option included an \$8 service charge with differentials between on-peak and off-peak periods based on differences in variable net power supply expenses during those TOD periods.
-The second option included a \$12 service charge, which resulted in larger differentials between the on-peak and off-peak and off-peak rates as compared to the first option with the \$8 charge.
+The second option included a \$12 service charge, which resulted in larger differentials between the on-peak and off-peak rates as compared to the first option with the \$8 charge.
 The TOD energy rate differentials under the second option were also based on differences in variable net power supply expenses.

-Idaho Power had a follow-up call with OPUC staff on August 30, 2017, to discuss opportunities for workshops in the near term with OPUC staff and other stakeholders.
 The company will continue to work with OPUC staff to determine the feasibility of a TOD pilot program, with an eye toward motivating behavioral change while implementing a rate design that reflects the cost to serve; the company plans to complete the evaluation of feasibility of such a pilot by January 1, 2018.
 If it is determined a TOD pilot is feasible, Idaho Power will conduct a workshop(s) with staff and other interested stakeholders to finalize the rate design.